Ford Explorer: 4WD Transfer Case / Power Takeoff Unit (PTU)

 The 2011 through 2019 Explorer and Police Interceptor Utility models equipped with 4WD may experience severe issues with the four wheel drive system.
 Due to the transfer case/power takeoff unit's close proximity to other high-heat components such as the exhaust manifold and transmission, along well as its small fluid capacity (about 0.5 U.S. quarts), it may be subject to repeated overheating resulting in internal bearing wear and premature failure.
 Common symptoms of a failed PTU include grinding or whining noises coming from under the vehicle, a natural-gas or oil type odor emitting from the engine bay, fluid leaks, and in severe instances, the vehicle will not move.
 Ford has made several design revisions to the PTU over the years to combat failure, including the addition of a fluid drain plug, temperature sensor, an external oil cooler (on select models), and revisions to the internal idler bearing.

 2024 recall

 In January 2024, Ford began the process of urging a recall of nearly 1.9 million Explorer SUVs between the 2011 and 2019 model years amid reports that trim pieces of vehicles could fly off.
 The recalls warnings are set to be issued to owners of these vehicles starting March 13, 2024.

+2026 recall

+In June 2026 Ford issued a recall order of over 741,000 vehicles, including the Explorer, in the U.S. due to a transmission issue that may damage the park system.